How to Setup Surfshark on Router in 2022

 In this article, I will show you how to setup Surfshark on a router in the easiest way possible.
 Beginners, you’re in luck.
 Once you configure Surfshark on your router, you’ll be able to unblock any blocked website or service like Netflix U.S, HBO Now, and Hulu and gain access to an unlimited simultaneous connection.

 Surfshark only supports routers running open-source firmware including DD-WRT and Tomato.
 The only other stock firmware from popular router manufacturers that Surfshark supports is AsusWRT.

-As such, I will demonstrate the setup process for Asus routers specifically and then for DD-WRT and Tomato to help as wide of an audience as possible.
+Keeping that in mind, I will demonstrate the setup process for Asus routers specifically and then for DD-WRT and Tomato to help as wide of an audience as possible.

 How to Setup Surfshark on ASUS Routers

 Follow the steps below to proceed with the setup process of Surfshark on router:

 Step 2: Log in to the ASUS router control panel by entering the Default Gateway address bar.
 This is usually 192.168.1.1

 Step 4: Now click VPN in the sidebar

 Step 5: Click on the VPN Client tab and Add a profile

 Step 6: Now click on the OpenVPN tab and enter: